topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

 ![Statistics page](https://res.cloudinary.com/topmonks/image/upload/v1661765199/calamar/statistics.png)

 #### Cross-chain transfers
-Important feature is to create good UI for displaying information about XCM teleports and toher cross-chain transfers where you can easily see all involved sides (parachains, accounts) and other useful data.
+Important feature is to create good UI for displaying information about XCM teleports and other cross-chain transfers where you can easily see all involved sides (parachains, accounts) and other useful data.

 - in extrinsic detail